Welcome To Hell (1981)

 I've just been aurally raped.

 "Calm Before the Storm" has the unenviable task of following this atrocity.
-It begins
+It

-under the Venom name.
+an album under the Venom name.
 Right now, this doesn't seem like a bad description.

 Next is "Fire", which possesses a sound much closer to what one would expect.
-It is
+It

-be desired.
+to be desired.
 At least it was fairly short.